Hilda Mason Teaching Fellowships

 Criteria for Assessing Proposals for a Hilda Mason Fellowship

 In reviewing proposals for a teaching fellowship award, the Curriculum Committee will assess the individual student’s qualifications and preparation for teaching the course, the appropriateness of the pedagogy and the course design for the setting in which it will be offered (community, congregation, or graduate level teaching), the suitability of the course for both the teaching fellow and enrolled students in terms of Starr King’s educational values and commitments, and the significance of the teaching opportunity for the fellow’s preparation for their vocational goals.
-It is expected that teaching fellowships will in some way advance the integration of the student’s theological program of study with their past experience and skill.
-Proposals that simply repeat a course or topic of instruction that the student has already had expert professional experience with generally will not meet this criterion.
-Proposals that rely on guest lecturers are discouraged.

-Submission of a proposal for a teaching fellowship does not guarantee acceptance.
-The Curriculum Committee will make judgments based not only on the quality of the proposal, but also based on the financial resources available in a given year for providing a fellowship, and on the overall number of courses it feels can be successfully offered.
-For this reason, applications by teaching teams will not receive consideration.
+The Curriculum Committee will make judgments based not only on the quality of the proposal, but also based on the financial resources available each year for providing a fellowship, and on the overall number of courses it feels can be successfully offered.
+For this reason, applications by teaching teams (of three or more students) will not receive consideration.

 Hilda Mason Fellowship Award Letters

 Students whose proposals are selected by the Curriculum Committee will be granted a “Hilda Mason Teaching Fellowship” by the School and will be notified of the fellowship and its amount by a letter from the Curriculum Committee.
 Copies of the Fellowship Award letter will be sent to the Finance Director and the Registrar’s Office.
+This process can take a few months, and the Committee tries to inform recipients before the end of the calendar year.

 Currently, the Fellowship is $2000 for teaching a 3-unit course.
-Students can also register for a free for a three credit SKIL (Starr King Individualized Learning Course) for teaching this course.
+Students can also register for a free three credit SKIL (Starr King Individualized Learning Course) for teaching this course.
 It is expected that the Fellowships will at no time exceed the amount that Adjunct Faculty receive for teaching a 3-unit course.

 The Hilda Mason Teaching Fellowships will be administered in the same way that other scholarship and financial aid grants are administered: through the Office of Student Accounts in collaboration with the Financial Aid Office as a reduction on the student’s tuition account (tuition credits).
-If the Teaching Fellow has already paid all of their tuition, the Fellowship will be awarded as a check from the school to the student during the semester that the student is scheduled to teach.
-In very rare instances, a student may be selected to teach in the term after they graduate, in which case they will not receive a tuition credit but will be paid the full fellowship amount (please note – this payment would be taxable).
+If the Teaching Fellow has already paid all their tuition, the Fellowship will be awarded as a check from the school to the student during the semester that the student is scheduled to teach.
+In very rare instances, a student may be selected to teach in the term after they graduate, in which case they will not receive a tuition credit but will be paid the full fellowship amount (in such instances, this payment would be taxable).

 Mentoring and Supervision of Teaching Fellows